[AN It's been awhile...and this isn't what I thought I'd be posting...

 "Chief Bogo, let's be realistic.
 Being in an officer in the ZPD means serving the city first and foremost.
 Aren't you concerned that partners who are in a relationship are going to put that relationship first?
 I mean...seriously...isn't it basic instinct to protect your mate?
 Would you really expect any of these officers to allow their partner to be severely injured or even killed in the line of duty?"

 Nadine's vision narrowed; she felt dizzy.
 All she could focus on was Ralph's paws holding hers.
 What would I do?

-I mean before tonight I know what I'd do.
+I mean before last night I know what I'd do.
 I think I know.
 Knew.